 - Lower the price on premium memberships

 - Add live chat support for premium members

 Dashlane will help you generate strong passwords, store them securely, and automatically log into your favorite websites.
 It will also help you automatically change passwords across multiple sites anytime.
 Their digital wallet will keep your payment options secure and allow you to pay online without vendors saving your payment information.
-I suggest downloading their software and signing up for a free account.
-Dashlane is offering all new users 30 days of free premium access.
+I suggest signing up for their premium account which includes unlimited VPN and is just $4.99 a month.
 Test their service on all your devices and securely sync between them.